sábado, 17 de maio de 2025

 Maybe "The Angel and the Gambler" is the song that better exemplifies what is wrong with "Virtual XI".
 The lyrics about addiction and the chance of redemption are nice, and the tune as a whole sounds like a then-modernized version of Thin Lizzy, which is quite a good thing if you ask me - but what the bloody hell was going on in Steve Harris' mind to make such a drudgy, bloated 10-minute mess out of it?
 The chorus could have been passable if not repeated far beyond reasoning, every overusing of it compounding the song's misery to a point that you simply can't take anymore.
 Add some aimless, overly-long solos and an over-simplistic, annoying keyboard (played by Steve Harris, who seemingly didn't master but the bare bones of the instrument) floating over the instrumentation, and what could have been a pretty nice 5-minute track becomes an embarassing misfire, a track you're very likely to skip nearly every time you bother to put the record in your stereo.
 "Don't Look to the Eyes of a Stranger" is also a failure, with confuse instrumental sections and a chorus that never seems to really connect with the rest of the track, whereas "When Two Worlds Collide" and "Lightning Strikes Twice" are Maiden's most worn out clichés stitched together in the resemblance of proper songs, poorly executed tricks of magic that won't fool anyone but the least demanding fan.

 Still, "Virtual XI"'s final undoing is not on individual tracks, but on the impression they cause when presented as a unity: far from simply showing Iron Maiden having a bad day on the office, they picture a band that came to a dead end, struggling to remain relevant and without any proper clue on what to do next.
-What came next seemed to corroborate this eerie scenario, unfortunately: "Virtual XI" is still their lowest-charting studio record, and the tour to promote it was sometimes close to a nightmare, with cancelled dates in the USA and many complaints about the band's performances, most of all Blaze's singing - in at least two infamous situations (Santiago, Chile and Rio de Janeiro in Brazil) the shows were cut short after some hot-tempered reactions from the crowd.
+The immediate developments seemed to corroborate this eerie scenario, unfortunately: "Virtual XI" is still their lowest-charting studio record, and the tour to promote it was sometimes close to a nightmare, with cancelled dates in the USA and many complaints about the band's performances, most of all Blaze's singing - in at least two infamous situations (Santiago, Chile and Rio de Janeiro in Brazil) the shows were cut short after some hot-tempered reactions from the crowd.
 It was clear for everyone that things had to change, and Blaze Bayley would finally be shown the door in January 1999 - something unfortunate, that's for sure, but obviously necessary in order to get the band back on track.
 Credit where is due, the man never badmouthed his ex-bandmates, and always shown himself as honoured and blessed for having had the chance to be part of a metal giant like Iron Maiden.
 A class act, no doubt, and I really enjoy most of what he did on his post-Maiden career, so God bless him.
 Some inevitable changes were on the horizon, and the whole "Virtual XI" fiasco would soon be left behind by everyone involved, which is all perfectly understandable, I guess.
-You're well excused to sit this one out if you're not a particularly devoted Maiden fan, and most of us will buy a copy for completist purposes only, though it's a record that will hardly be revisited more than once in a blue moon.
+You're well excused to sit this one out if you're not a particularly devoted Maiden fan, and most of us will buy a copy for completist purposes only, as it's a record that will hardly be revisited more than once in a blue moon.

 Blaze Bayley (V), Dave Murray (G), Janick Gers (G), Steve Harris (B/K), Nicko McBrain (D).